pes18fan/pong/README.md

 just
 ```

-If you don't have just, then run it straight from Odin:
+If you don't have just or are not on Windows, then run it straight from Odin:

 ```bash
 odin run pong/ # From the repo's root dir